Seahawks’ QB rumor mill keeps churning. The latest name? Jimmy Garoppolo

 Well, Garoppolo is just 30, and the Seahawks wouldn’t be the Seahawks if they didn’t at least throw it up on the chalkboard for discussion.

-For now, Fowler’s report may prove mostly that as with Mayfield, until Garoppolo lands somewhere else, the Seahawks’ QB rumor mill figures to just keep churning.
+For now, Fowler’s report might prove mostly that as with Mayfield, until Garoppolo lands somewhere else, the Seahawks’ QB rumor mill figures to just keep churning.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.